-You will be working closely with your committee chair and committee member (s) to develop your proposal and project.
-Any materials requiring Chair or committee review should be submitted on or before listed due dates.
+Students will work closely with the project committee chair and member(s) to develop the proposal and project.
+Materials requiring chair and committee review should be submitted on or before due dates.
 It is the responsibility of the student to manage his/her time appropriately and follow this policy.
 Failure to submit materials requiring review in a timely manner will delay the project process and ultimately graduation.